meredithspalmer/NatGeo-AI/EdgeImpulse.md

 ## What is Edge Impulse?

+### What is embedded AI?

+Recent advances in microprocessor architecture and algorithm design have made it possible to run sophisticated machine learning workloads on even the smallest of microcontrollers.
+Embedded machine learning, also known as TinyML, is the field of machine learning when applied to embedded systems such as these.
+There are some major advantages to deploying ML on embedded devices.
+The key advantages are neatly expressed in the unfortunate acronym BLERP, coined by Jeff Bier.
+They are:
+Bandwidth—ML algorithms on edge devices can extract meaningful information from data that would otherwise be inaccessible due to bandwidth constraints.
+Latency—On-device ML models can respond in real-time to inputs, enabling applications such as autonomous vehicles, which would not be viable if dependent on network latency.
+Economics—By processing data on-device, embedded ML systems avoid the costs of transmitting data over a network and processing it in the cloud.
+Reliability—Systems controlled by on-device models are inherently more reliable than those which depend on a connection to the cloud.
+Privacy—When data is processed on an embedded system and is never transmitted to the cloud, user privacy is protected and there is less chance of abuse.

 ## What we will do today

 In this tutorial, you'll use machine learning to build a system that can recognize when a particular sound is happening—a task known as audio classification.
 The system you create will be able to recognize the sound of water running from a faucet, even in the presence of other background noise.